MiamiOH-CSE274/Portfolio/README.md

 * Use a binary search tree in the Zeitgeist project
 * Consult with Dr. Brinkman on an alternative project

+I chose to do the Binary Search Tree Lab for the implementation of a Binary Search Tree.
+Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/06_BST_Lab/tree/kojsmn

 7 - Create an implementation of a Hash Table
 ----